Monochrome Monday: Infrared Photography at Zion National Park

 The park’s unique geography and variety of life zones allow for unusual plant and animal diversity.
 Numerous plant species as well as 289 species of birds, 75 mammals (including 19 species of bat), and 32 reptiles inhabit the park’s four life zones: desert, riparian, woodland, and coniferous forest.

-How I made this shot: The above image was made using a Canon EOS D30 (not 30D) that had been converted to infrared capture by a company that is no longer in business.
+How I made this photograph: The above image was made using a Canon EOS D30 that had been converted to infrared capture by a company no longer in business.
 The resolution of the D30 was three-megapixels with a maximum resolution of just 2160 x 1440, which is the resolution of the featured image.
-Depending on what kind of device or screen you may be viewing this on it may not be crisp but that was the IR camera I had when shooting this image in 2006.
+Depending on what kind of device or screen you may be viewing this on it may not be crisp but that was the IR camera I had when shooting this image several years ago before I started building my stable of Panasonic Lumix IR-converted cameras.

-The lens used was the discontinued Tamron SP AF 11-18mm F/4.5-5.6 Di-II LD Aspherical (at 15mm) that has been discontinued.
-Exposure was 1/125 sec at f/9 and ISO 200, which points up the big advantage of shooting infrared with an infrared converted camera as opposed to using an on-camera filter, you can easily handhold the camera instead of have to place it on a tripod.
+The lens used was the Tamron SP AF 11-18mm F/4.5-5.6 Di-II LD Aspherical (at 15mm) that has been discontinued.
+The exposure was 1/125 sec at f/9 and ISO 200 with a plus two stops exposure compensation, all of which points up the big advantage of shooting infrared with an infrared converted camera as opposed to using an on-camera filter; You can easily handhold the camera instead of have to place it on a tripod.
 The RAW file was converted to monochrome with Silver Efex and tones using the Platinum filter that’s part of PhotoKit 2.

 Sometime in the future I would like to hold an infrared photography workshop in Zion National Park.
 A few years ago one of the big photography websites approached me asking about sponsoring such a workshop but with a change in their ownership the offer evaporated.
 If your organization is interested in sponsoring such a workshop, please click the Contact button and let’s talk.